Looking for a Used Grand Prix in your area?

 Though practical for families due to its large interior room and large trunk, the 1998 Grand Prix also satisfies drivers looking for a little fun on the highway.
 The 3800 engine is perfect for cruising at high speeds, and the wide track platform provides solid handling, less body roll, and responsive acceleration.
 The Grand Prix feels confident in the snow.
 Owners agree you get a lot for a small pricetag.
 The main problem with the 1998 Grand Prix seems to be unpredictable power windows, thanks to a faulty window regulator.
 Other complaints mention the headlamp lenses tend to fall off, the plastic interior looks cheap, and the gas mileage is not as good as reported.

-Talk about the 1998 Pontiac Grand Prix
+What's your take on the 1998 Pontiac Grand Prix?

 Pontiac Grand Prix Questions

 98 Grand Prix, Wont Start.
 Am Getting Spark But Nothing Else.
 It Acts Like ...

 Will Parts Off Of A 98 Chevy Malibu Fit A 98 Pontiac Grand Prix Super Charg...

 i need springs struts control arms and sway bar for my car and found a 98 malibu and needing to know if the parts would work

 Why Does The Passenger A/c Blow Hot